Canadian art: British Army topographers

 The battle for Quebec left numerous British soldiers garrisoned in strategic locations in the territory.
 While off-duty, many of these soldiers sketched and painted the Canadian land and people, which were often sold in European markets hungry for exotic, picturesque views of the colonies.
 Many officers in the regiments sent to North America had passed through the Royal Military Academy at Woolwich where watercolour painting was part of the curriculum since watercolours were required by soldiers to record the land, as photography had not been invented.
 Thomas Davies is championed as one of the most talented.
 Davies recorded the capture of Louisburg and Montreal among other scenes.
 Many of Richard Short's drawings and watercolours were reproduced as prints to disseminate knowledge of British expansion.
-For instance, in 1761, Short’s sketches became the basis for a set of prints depicting the British conquest of Quebec City two years earlier.
+For instance, in 1761, Short's sketches became the basis for a set of prints depicting the British conquest of Quebec City two years earlier.
 Scottish-born George Heriot was one of the first artist-soldiers to settle in Canada and later produced Travels Through the Canadas in 1807 filled with his aquatint prints.
 James Cockburn also was most prolific, creating views of Quebec City and its surroundings.
-Forshaw Day worked as a draftsman at Her Majesty's Naval Yard from 1862–79 in Halifax, Nova Scotia then moved to Kingston, Ontario to teach drawing at the Royal Military College of Canada from 1879–97.
+Forshaw Day worked as a draftsman at Her Majesty's Naval Yard from 1862 to 1879 in Halifax, Nova Scotia then moved to Kingston, Ontario to teach drawing at the Royal Military College of Canada from 1879 to 1897.